axolotls73/PEQC-MLIR/README.md

 ## Building

-If you're using the mlir-air docker, this should work out-of-the-box:
+To build, set the following paths in `build.sh`:

+- `AIR_REPO`: path to mlir-air repo, assumes the llvm installation has been built with `-DLLVM_INSTALL_UTILS=ON`.
+- `PAST_DIR`: path to PAST directory in pocc-devel repo

+The just run:

 ```sh
 ./build.sh
 ```
-If you're not, you'll need to modify `LLVM_REPO` to point to your llvm installation.
-This assumes your llvm installation has been built with `-DLLVM_INSTALL_UTILS=ON`.